-On my return to New Zealand I took to the hobby with a passion.
+On my return to New Zealand in 200 I took to the hobby with a passion.
 Highlights have included logging Kenya on 1386 at John Bastable’s place in Kingaroy, Qld on a EWE.
 On the parallel EWE pointing in the opposite direction was Tarana in Auckland blowing everything else off the airwaves at 9am NZ time – the power of the EWE.

 Trips to Tiwai, logging the Bahamas, France on LW, Panama and Tasmania (during the day); Waianakarua logging a 133 watter in Florida, Uruguayans, Argentinians and Brazilians.
 A trip to Greytown staying with Mark Nicholls at Tony King’s place logging low powered X band Yanks peaking as their dawn arrived, on Tony’s BOGs (Beverages on Ground) – wonderful stuff.

 I first joined in 1976.
 In those days you had to mail your contributions off on separate pieces of paper according to what you wanted to contribute, to Wellington.
 They were then sent out to sub-editors.
 Mailbags were huge, the list of catches impressive and the ladders very keenly fought.